 But who can she trust when even her deceased husband wasn’t all he seemed?

-If you love murder mysteries, clever animals, cake and chocolate, take a trip to leafy Somerset in the second story in the Exham on Sea murder mystery series, as Libby digs deeper into the lives of the close-knit seaside community, with Bear at her side.
+f you love murder mysteries, clever animals, cake and chocolate, take a trip to leafy Somerset in the second story in the Exham-on-Sea murder mystery series, as Libby digs deeper into the lives of the close-knit seaside community, with Bear at her side

 For lovers of Agatha Christie novels, Midsomer Murders, pets and cake, the green fields, rolling hills and sandy beaches of England’s West Country are a perfect setting for crime, intrigue and mystery.

 Here’s what readers are saying about the series:

 ‘It makes you wonder if English country villages are safe places to live.
 But I certainly would given half a chance.’

 ‘With every book, I grow more fond of Libby and Exham; this time it already felt like coming home.’

 ‘If you like Miss Marple this amateur sleuth will enthral you.’